 If you are on a mobile device, EAS can be used, even with large mailboxes.
-The reason it works well on mobile devices is because mobile clients only ask for a set timeframe for synchronization, like a month of mail or less.
-It will not pull back all mail in your mailbox unlike Microsoft Outlook 2013 for Windows.
+The reason it works well on mobile devices is because mobile clients only ask for a set timeframe for synchronization, like a month of mail or less..

-When I do use MAPI / EWS with Microsoft Outlook 2013 on Windows or Mac, does it sync calendars and contacts as well?
+When I do use MAPI/EWS with Microsoft Outlook 2016 on Windows or Outlook for Mac, does it sync calendars and contacts as well?

 Yes.
-It will automatically start pulling down all items in Calendars, Tasks and Contacts.
+It will automatically start pulling down all items in Calendars, Contacts, Tasks and Notes.
 However, please see the guidelines above for which protocol to use when synching your desktop client to your mailbox.

-Yes, if you choose the "Outlook.com" option when setting up your account, Windows 8 Mail uses EAS by default and so it also syncs People and Calendar.
+Yes, if you choose the "Exchange" option when setting up your account, Windows Mail uses EAS by default and so it also syncs People and Calendar.
 Again, please see the guidelines above for which protocol to use when synching your desktop client to your mailbox.

 If I don't have the EAS add-on for SmarterMail what do I do on my iPhone?